 Fidelity of implementation is key

-Whether Tier 1 or Tier 2, Dorn recommends looking for a turnkey approach to delivery to improve fidelity of implementation.
+Whether Tier 1 or Tier 2, Dorn recommends looking for a turnkey approach to delivery to improve accuracy of implementation.
 When it comes to technology solutions, she stresses that it must be intentionally designed to enhance school-based relationships to be worth considering.

-EmpowerU’s highly personalized, data-driven SEL Tier 1 and Tier 2 solutions equip students to be resilient, self-directed learners and reach their goals — without additional hires or a heavy lift from schools.
+EmpowerU’s highly personalized, data-driven Tier 1 and Tier 2 solutions equip students to be resilient, self-directed learners and reach their goals — without additional hires or a heavy lift from schools.
 The program provides each student with interactive lessons and personalized coaching, pairing technology with brain research in a unique way that supports students, empowers their growth and reduces feelings of anxiety and depression.
-Multi-year data makes it clear: nobody understands Multi-Tiered System of Supports (MTSS) and approaches SEL the way EmpowerU does.
+Multi-year data makes it clear: nobody understands Multi-Tiered System of Supports (MTSS) and approaches resilience-building curriculum the way EmpowerU does.